-Our proposals provide a nature inspired response, that connects the users and onlookers alike to enjoy the spectacle of the seaside.
+Our proposals provide a nature-inspired response connecting users and onlookers alike to enjoy the spectacle of the seaside.

-We are using the strengths in nature and the local context of the site to provide a innovative, robust and build-able solution to the shelter and kiosk.
+We are using the strengths in nature and the local context of the site to provide an innovative, robust and build-able solution to the shelter and kiosk.

 The ‘Seawave Shelter’ responds to the ideologies of a wave working and moving above you, responding to the light and air that is constantly moving around to create a playful and ever changing rhythmic and responsive solution which can excite all the senses by its activity.
 Our solution explores the very nature of shelter with its structural columns providing wind breaks to prevailing winds, platforms for seating and areas of display and interaction with the public.

 All power is provided by the small solar panel units with fibre reinforced polymer on the roof wave structures.
 These structures, made from stainless steel, are inspired by vertical seaside ‘groin’ structures, growing reeds and plant life.
 Each unit has a light-weight air-wave/screw which rotates in the wind and generates power for the shelter or for the adjacent kiosk.
 Each structural stick holds a light reflective unit at the bottom end.
 This provides a visually moving lighting display in the evenings but then slowly retreats and fades away once the energy gained through the day subsides.
 The floating seating is made from semi-transparent perspex for ease of maintenance.